Gratitude, goals, and getting there happily

 Getting there happily:

 I truly believe that happiness is based on your reaction to the events of life and the coping mechanisms you enlist to help you along the way.
-There will always be struggles, there will always be kinks in the plan, but if you can stop to take a breath it can make a world of difference.
+There will always be struggles, there will always be kinks in the plan, but if you can stop to take a breath, it can make a world of difference.
 I definitely struggle with some anxious tendencies, I can overthink and over stress about almost anything.
 I’ve been using fitness as a way to combat anxiety far before I knew it was an anxiety relieving technique.
 As I’ve gotten older I’ve included other coping mechanism to help with stress and live in the moment.
 One important coping mechanism is fostering relationships with grounded people who lift you up.
 Spending quality time with positive people and supporting one another can be one of the most fulfilling things in life.
 Another coping mechanism/happiness technique is meditation.
 Being a type A high strung individual the thought of starting a meditation practice was always daunting.
-I’ve tried different types of meditation, guided meditation, meditation apps, kundalini meditation, and none of it has ever worked for me.
+I’ve tried different types of meditation, guided meditation, meditation apps, kundalini meditation, and none of it has ever worked for me in the long term.
 I’ve finally found what works for me and it’s a very easy and palatable intro into the world of meditation.
-I do a five minute mindfulness meditation and man does it put me in a relaxed happy state.
+I do a five to fifteen minute mindfulness meditation and man does it put me in a relaxed happy state.

 Here’s a step by step